GrieferAtWork/KOSmk4/readme.md

 This is done via a custom function definition protocol implemented by a deemon program found in `$PROJPATH/kos/misc/magicgenerator/generate_headers.dee`, which when run, will parse and link the definition files from `$PROJPATH/kos/src/libc/magic/*.c` to gain knowledge of what goes where, how everything looks like, what annotations may be applied to functions, how functions are implemented, and so on...

-As the end result, KOS is able to provide definitions for many header functions while simultaniously exporting them from both libc (and sometimes the kernel) in such a way that the possibility of mistakes happening due to redundancy falls away (e.g. all function prototypes of memcpy() are annotated with `ATTR_NONNULL((1, 2))`, and despite this specific annotation exists in possibly more than 20 places, any changes to it would only require a single modification of the tags in `/kos/src/libc/magic/string.c`)
+As the end result, KOS is able to provide definitions for many header functions while simultaniously exporting them from both libc (and sometimes the kernel) in such a way that the possibility of mistakes happening due to redundancy falls away (e.g. all function prototypes of memcpy() are annotated with `ATTR_NONNULL((1, 2))`, and despite this specific annotation existing in possibly more than 20 places, any changes to it would only require a single modification of the tags in `/kos/src/libc/magic/string.c`)

 Additionally, when using KOS headers with a CRT other than KOS, this makes it possible to substitute KOS-specific extensions such as `strend()` by automatically providing a local implementation of the function though `/kos/include/local/string/strend.h`, where this variant of the function is implemented identically to the variant exported by KOS's libc, meaning that in the event of changes having to be made to its implementation, all that's required is another single alteration in `/kos/src/libc/magic/string.c`